-As vice president of emerging issues at the U.S. Chamber of Commerce Foundation, Mike Carney helps America’s business leaders prepare for the future.
+As senior vice president of emerging issues at the U.S. Chamber of Commerce Foundation, Mike Carney helps America’s business leaders prepare for the future.
 Through original research and thought-provoking events, the emerging issues team bridges the gap between theory and practice to prepare for the technological, social, and policy changes that are reshaping the world.

 Carney joined the Foundation after more than two decades as a journalist and consultant.
 He was a partner at one of the world’s largest communications firms, where he advised corporate executives and government officials in the U.S., Europe, and the Middle East.
 He later served as head of public affairs at the Community of Democracies and operated a consultancy in the Netherlands.